Back to Pilotfish Home

 Click the Listener icon and select the Listener Tab.
 PilotFish retrieves data from the Source system using a component called a Listener.
 This component communicates with the Source system at highly configurable intervals, retrieves the data, and starts a PilotFish transaction.
 PilotFish comes pre-bundled with 40+ Listeners, capable of handling an extensive range of system types.
 Included are TCP/IP, Directory, HTTP Post, SOAP Web Services, etc.

 Select a Listener from the drop-down list and fill in the configuration information for the type selected.
-In the example below, HL7 TCP is selected.
+In the example below, HL7 LLP is selected.

 Listeners and Processors Configured in EMR Route

-After adding a Listener, Processors can then be queued up to do some initial data handling.
-PilotFish Processors run in between several of the larger stages to perform in-between operations.
+After adding a Listener, Processors can then be queued up to handle some initial data if required.
+PilotFish Processors run between several more significant stages to perform in-between operations.
 These can range from changing the encoding, handling encryption, compression/decompression, preserving metadata and so much more.
 View the extensive list of 140+ Processors available out-of-the-box or add your own using our Open API.

 Select Preconfigured Processor in Interface or Add Your Own API

-Step 5 – Transform the Source Data to a Common Standard
+Step 5 – Transform Source Data to Common Standard

 PilotFish works primarily with XML as it represents an easy-to-transform, common standard for working with data.
-Once data is received by the application, it goes through this conversion process in two steps.
-First, it goes through an automated Transformer to convert the raw content to XML, if necessary.
+Once the application receives data, it goes through this conversion process in two steps.
+First, if necessary, it goes through an automated Transformer to convert the raw content to XML.
 These Transformers are pre-built modules that can be set up through a simple graphical configuration.
 They take a wide range of standard data types and generate an XML representation of them.
-Among the included Transformers are:
+Among the included 30+ Transformers are:

 • HL7 v2